Skip to main content

-Considering how absolutely incredible Kenya is, I don’t think it gets talked about nearly enough!
-This diverse country in East Africa is home to all five of the Big 5 (hint hint: ?????).
-The landscape dramatically transforms as you move across the country; from the vibrant escarpments of the Great Rift Valley, to the sweeping plains of the Amboseli National Park, and the vast Indian Ocean stretching across the coastline.
+Considering how absolutely incredible Kenya is, it doesn’t get talked about nearly enough!
+This diverse country in East Africa is home to all five of the Big 5, dramatic landscapes that transform as you move through the country, and vibrant sites such as the Great Rift Valley and the sweeping plains of the Amboseli National Park.

 Whether you’ve been waiting your whole life to see the Masai Mara, or just have an obsession for absorbing random trivia knowledge, here are 11 interesting facts about Kenya to add to your memory bank.